-10 Powerful Benefits of Cloves—and How to Use Them for Cooking, Cleaning, and More
+11 Powerful Benefits of Cloves—And How To Use Them for Cooking, Cleaning, and More

-Cloves are flower buds that come from a type of tropical evergreen tree native to Indonesia.
+Cloves are the flower buds that come from a type of tropical evergreen tree native to Indonesia, that are then dried to be sold.
 They've been used for centuries in many different types of cuisines, and they're a notable ingredient in Ayurveda and traditional Chinese medicine, too (thanks to their many pain-relieving attributes).
 But the benefits of cloves don’t end there.
 The antioxidant-rich spice also packs a punch in the nutrition department and supports the body in many different ways, including easing inflammation and supporting digestion.
 Here's why you should give cloves a try.

 1. Cloves are packed with fiber